Last updated on February 6, 2026

 D&D: Adventures in the Forgotten Realms

 Forgotten Realms was Magic’s first D&D crossover set.
-It was released on July 23, 2021 and replaced its rotation’s core set.
-Which was sort of fitting since core sets don’t contribute to Magic’s overall storyline (among other special characteristics), and neither does AFR.
+It was released on July 23, 2021 and replaced its rotation’s Core Set.
+Which was sort of fitting since Core Sets don’t contribute to Magic’s overall storyline (among other special characteristics), and neither does AFR.

 As the name of the set and its premise would suggest, Adventures in the Forgotten Realms’ story and lore are set in the Forgotten Realms, D&D’s own multiverse.
-AFR focuses on the Prime Material Plane and Faerûn since they’re the most well-known and commonly referenced settings in D&D. There are references all over the place in this set, from video games like Neverwinter Nights and Baldur’s Gate to classic D&D spells featured on their very own cards to all the D&D items like Thieves' Tools and +2 Mace.
+AFR focuses on the Prime Material Plane and Faerûn since they’re the most well-known and commonly referenced settings in D&D. There are references all over the place in this set, from video games like Neverwinter Nights and Baldur’s Gate to classic D&D spells featured on their very own cards to all the recognizable D&D items like Thieves' Tools and +2 Mace.

 And then you get to the D&D-themed mechanics in the set.
 It wouldn’t be a Dungeons & Dragons set without, well, dungeons and dragons.
 We got the venture mechanic that lets you literally explore a handful of new dungeon cards, plus some epic dragon cards like Icingdeath, Frost Tyrant.
-Then there’s the new class enchantment type, which offers us 12 cool new cards representing each of D&D’s base classes like Warlock Class, along with a leveling system.
+Then there’s the class enchantment type, which offered us 12 cool new cards representing each of D&D’s base classes like Warlock Class, along with a leveling system.
 And of course you can’t leave out the RPG tabletop staple, rolling dice!
 Power of Persuasion, anyone?

 The set’s basic lands all featured flavor text narrated as if from a DM, and the Mere of Dead Men (most known to me thanks to Neverwinter Nights 2) was mentioned on one of the Swamps.
 But if you’re a big D&D fan you were also probably excited to see Mind Flayer, Devour Intellect, and Improvised Weaponry.
 There’s also the classic Potion of Healing and Bag of Holding.
 Who could ever forget the Bag of Holding?

-• Includes 10 Magic: The Gathering Adventures in the Forgotten Realms Draft Boosters.
+- Includes 10 Magic: The Gathering Adventures in the Forgotten Realms Draft Boosters.

-• Each Draft Booster Pack contains 15 Magic cards (150 cards total).
+- Each Draft Booster Pack contains 15 Magic cards (150 cards total).

-• Contains an exclusive foil alt-art promo card (Treasure Chest), 40 basic land cards (20 foil & 20 non-foil), 3 oversized Dungeon cards, 1 oversized d20 and a Magic: The Gathering card storage box.
+- Contains an exclusive foil alt-art promo card (Treasure Chest), 40 basic land cards (20 foil & 20 non-foil), 3 oversized Dungeon cards, 1 oversized d20 and a Magic: The Gathering card storage box.

-• Beloved Dungeons & Dragons heroes and monsters have ventured into Magic for the ultimate crossover!
+- Beloved Dungeons & Dragons heroes and monsters have ventured into Magic for the ultimate crossover!

 Commander Legends: Battle for Baldur's Gate